Cyber Resilience Act (CRA) - no time to wait

 00:06:28: That's important, I think, because you have maybe four stakeholders, right?

-00:06:45: products, and they, like I said, they benefit from different functions that we provide.
+00:06:42: machine builders, other vendors selling the products and they benefit from different functions that we provide.

 00:06:50: How have you prepared for the Cyber Resilience Act, Sebastian?

-00:06:57: Well, actually, even before the Cyber Resilience Act came up, Cyber Security was a very important
+00:06:57: Well, actually, even before the Cyber Resilience Act came up, cybersecurity was a very important topic for us.

-00:07:05: Control X OS and Control X Core are new platforms, pretty new platforms.
+00:07:04: Controlx OS and Controlx Core are new platforms, pretty new platforms.

-00:07:22: So it was pretty clear for us that Cyber Security is an important, so to say, architectural
+00:07:22: So it was pretty clear for us that cybersecurity isn't important, so to say, architectural driver.

 00:07:38: We analyzed threats and risk, implemented countermeasures.